vaulthq/vault/README.md

 The key features of this system:

 * **Web client**: Vault includes a web frontend for easy access to your secrets.
 This is the primary way to interact with this system.
 * **Data encryption**: Because secrets are stored in a database, they have to be encrypted.
-Vault uses AES-256 encryption to protect your secrets from unauthorized access.
+Vault uses RSA 2048 encryption to protect your secrets from unauthorized access.
 * **API**: Vault also includes an API for accessing secrets automatically, enabling you to create integrations with other software.
 * **Audit logs**: Every action in system is logged, so you can see who accessed which secrets.